hyperledger-archives/aries-toolbox/docs/admin-invitations/0.1/README.md

 `label`: The label presented inside the invitation as a suggestion of what to name the connection.

-`role`: The name of the role that resulting connection(s) should receive.
+`group`: The name of the group that resulting connection(s) should receive.

 `auto_accept`: True if connections from this invitaiton should be automatically accepted.

 `multi_use`: True of this invitation is expected to be used multiple times.

 --------------------------------------------------------------------------------